-Where the Issuer elects to engage in mortgage lending on development and construction projects, a specialized diligence valuation of the property both 'as is where is' (prior to development and construction) and valuation of the product 'as complete' will be conducted.
+Where the Issuer elects to engage in mortgage lending on development and construction projects, a specialized diligence valuation of the property both as is where is (prior to development and construction) and valuation of the product 'as complete' will be conducted.
 This type of mortgage is termed by the Issuer as a 'progressive performance draw mortgage' and will be administered by the Manager accordingly.
-In short, the Issuer's progressive performance draw mortgage is one where the Issuer only advances funds to the borrower as the project warrants, such advances in terms of stages and degrees of completion.
-This type of mortgage will likely involve a series of site inspections of the property by professionals including, appraisers and quantity surveyors and funds will be advanced by the Issuer based on satisfactory reports from such professionals.
+In short, in a progressive performance draw mortgage the Issuer advances funds to the borrower in stages and upon certain degrees of completion.
+This type of mortgage usually involves a series of site inspections of the property by professionals including appraisers and quantity surveyors, and funds are advanced by the Issuer based on satisfactory reports from such professionals.

 The Issuer will from time to time engage in mortgage lending on raw (un-serviced) land, serviced lots and land development.
 The Issuer lends on land on a case by case basis and usually not for land speculation purposes.
-Typically the Issuer lends up to 65% of land value, however, this is dependent upon the location and mortgage type.
+Typically the Issuer lends up to 65% of land value however, this is dependent upon the location and mortgage type.
 If the land is to be developed for construction, the Issuer may consider a construction mortgage as well.

-Canada is a large country and greatly varied in terms of real estate values which may range from values in smaller rural communities to vastly different values in densely populated urban areas such as Toronto, Vancouver, Montreal, Calgary, Edmonton, Winnipeg, etc. To minimize risk, enhance its security and strengthen its investment portfolio, the Issuer pays close attention to considerations such as diversification and concentration and closely examines each mortgage loan on a case-by-case basis to ensure that loans are made predominately in areas of Canada that demonstrate economic stability and a reasonable likelihood of growth over time.
+Canada is a large country and greatly varied in terms of real estate values which may range between smaller rural communities and vastly different, densely populated urban areas such as Toronto, Vancouver, Montreal, Calgary, Edmonton, Winnipeg, etc..
+To minimize risk, enhance its security and strengthen its investment portfolio, the Issuer pays close attention to considerations such as diversification and concentration and closely examines each mortgage loan on a case-by-case basis to ensure that loans are made predominately in areas of Canada that demonstrate economic stability and a reasonable likelihood of growth over time.

-When funding mortgage loans an important consideration of the Issuer is a reasonably active real estate market for the properties accepted by the Issuer as security for each mortgage loan so that in the event of a mortgage default and legal (foreclosure) action, the subject property(s) have a market in which to be sold.
+When funding mortgage loans, an important consideration for the Issuer is whether there is a reasonably active real estate market for the properties accepted by the Issuer as security for each mortgage loan so that in the event of a mortgage default and legal (foreclosure) action, the subject property(s) have a market in which to be sold.
 The Issuer takes into consideration and prefers locales where there is a reasonable possibility of conventional mortgage funds (known in the industry as take-out financing) available to replace the Issuer's private mortgage loan as and when necessary.
-Since most of the Issuer's mortgage loans are shorter term loans as compared to conventional loans it is important to the Issuer when funding its loans to be able to clearly identify an exit strategy (a way for borrowers to retire the Issuer's mortgages) as the Issuer's mortgages mature.
+Since most of the Issuer's mortgage loans are shorter term loans, as compared to conventional loans, it is important to the Issuer when funding its loans to be able to clearly identify an exit strategy (a way for borrowers to retire the Issuer's mortgages) as the Issuer's mortgages mature.

-The Issuer contends that competition in all sectors of the investment market is strong.
+Competition in all sectors of the investment market is strong.
 The Issuer must vigorously compete at all times.
-This involves constant awareness of the needs and preferences of the borrowing and investing public, experience and a professional and mature understanding of and sensitivity to the relationship between risk and reward at any given time.
-It involves the Issuer being adept at gathering, assimilating and assessing an array of data and being able to act promptly and effectively without compromising diligence and taking undue risk.
+This involves constant awareness of the needs and preferences of the borrowing and investing public, and a professional and mature understanding of and sensitivity to the relationship between risk and reward at any given time.
+The Issuer aims to be adept at gathering, assimilating and assessing an array of data, and must act promptly and effectively without compromising diligence and taking undue risk.
 The Issuer recognizes that many competitors are much larger than the Issuer and have greater financial resources and staying power.
-The Issuer is confident that the Manager, with its depth of experience, adaptability, stability and solid track record of performance, will enable the Issuer to take its place amongst the competition and prosper in relation to market conditions in any particular investment market.